cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - seeding files to chain
 - sharing files to friends privately
 - download stats
+- pin a file, no directory at now, sort by dates and size
 ### Follow
 - follow chain
 - follow members